F33RNI/Liberty-Way/README.md

 - Make the GPS Mixer a standalone device with its own IP address
 - Test the entire system under real conditions
 - Add flight to waypoints (waypoints are set by the user)
+- Remove barometer from the platform (use only Sonarus on the drone)

 ----------